zmkarakas/ADF-Dataflow-Troubleshooting/SystemErrors.md

 It is sometimes hard to distinguish these internal server errors especially when they are permenant, in that case, create a support ticket with ADF or Synapse (whichever dataflow you are using).

-I have so far talked about the most common kind of system errors, but there are many others.